Work Environment

 Many will seek out positions where there is direct contact with the public in some advisory role, whether a receptionist or a counsellor.
 Social people are motivated by an interest in different types of people and like diversity in their work environments.
 Many are drawn towards careers in the caring professions and social welfare area, whilst others prefer teaching and other 'informing' roles.

-Entry - Journalist - Radio / Television
+Entry / Progression - Journalist - Radio / Television

 There are many pathways into Journalism for broadcasting & presenting.
-These can be in standard media: TV/ Radio, or in new media over social media streaming & sharing platforms.
+These can be in standard media: TV/ radio, or in new media over social media streaming & sharing platforms.
 Developing your skills, practice, and network are key.

 Professional Development

-Irish Film & Televlsion Network
+Irish Film & Television Network

 Pay & Salary - Journalist - Radio / Television